Remote Sensors and Stuff

 Featured image: Simulation of Naples, Italy airspace in IVAO’s Aurora ATC simulator.
 Image by Giovanni Rizza, Wikimedia Commons.
 CC BY-SA 4.0.

 A side note about terminology: “Detect and Avoid” (DAA) and “Sense and Avoid” (SAA) are commonly used to refer to the same process.
 I have elected to use “Detect and Avoid” to conform to the terminology used by the FAA in their proposed Part 108, which will contain most of the regulatory basis for beyond visual line of sight (BVLOS) DAA procedures.
-When discussing evasive maneuvers, I have elected to use the term “sense” or “maneuver sense” to refer to a selected maneuver and its direction as with a TCAS Resolution Advisory.
+When discussing evasive maneuvers, I have elected to use the term “sense” or “maneuver sense” to refer to a selected maneuver and its direction as with a traffic alert and collision avoidance system (TCAS) Resolution Advisory.

 As we begin to rely more on more on large UAS platforms with hybrid electric powerplants and multiple hours of endurance, it becomes more and more difficult to carry out missions without going BVLOS.
 How then, when we don’t have visual contact with the UAV, do we make sure it isn’t abruptly filled with bloodlust and attempting to ram unsuspecting SR22s?
 That task falls to the Detect and Avoid (DAA) system.